2 Days Solo Trip to Hampi

 Krishna Temple

-This temple was built by the king (Krishnadevaraya) in 1513 AD to celebrate the conquest of the eastern kingdom of Udayagiri or Utkala (in the present day Orissa state).
+The king (Krishnadevaraya) constructed this temple in 1513 AD to commemorate the conquering of the eastern kingdom of Udayagiri or Utkala (in the present day Orissa state).

-This is one of the must see sites in Hampi.
-The carvings are especially spectacular with the Yalis (the mythical lion) on the pillars and the entrances to the temple hall flanged with impressive carvings of elephant balustrades.
+One of the must-see attractions in Hampi is this.
+The carvings are particularly magnificent, with the Yalis (the mythical lion) on the pillars and stunning carvings of elephant balustrades at the entrances to the temple hall.

 Ugra Narasimha